 This method was specifically used to collect information from the teachers.
 The researcher used an interview guide for this purpose.
-Interview is a flexible method of data collection, it was used to supplement the data collected using questionnaires, and the researcher considered it to be suitable for the study.
-It also permitted on spot editing which enhanced accuracy of the data.
+Interview was considered because it was a flexible method of data collection which was used to supplement the data collected using questionnaires, and the researcher considered it to be suitable for the study.
+It also permitted on spot editing which enhance accuracy of the data.